Hillsborough Area Regional Transit: Commuter Express

 In 2004, HART revised its express bus route system.
 The changes included new routes to Brandon and Pasco County, changes to existing routes (such as Route 28X), and the addition of 12 new Gillig BRT buses to the existing HART bus fleet.
-Almost all of the Commuter Express routes connected to Downtown Tampa.
-You can identify express routes by looking at the suffix letters at the end of the number (X means Express and LX means Limited Express).
-Some express routes operate on a Peak Direction schedule early morning and late afternoon.
-Others operate on an All-Day schedule.
-Due to changing ridership patterns, these routes were modified as needed.
+Most commuter express routes were connected to Downtown Tampa.
+Some express routes operate on a peak direction schedule during rush hour, while others operate on an all-day schedule.